USHEALTH Group, Inc. Honored as Gold Winner in the Annual 2017 CEO Wor

-USHEALTH Group, Inc. has been announced as a 2017 Gold Winner for it’s Corporate Social Responsibility Initiative in the prestigious CEO World Awards®.
+USHEALTH Group, Inc. has been announced as a 2017 Gold Winner for its Product Innovation in the prestigious CEO World Awards®.
 The coveted annual CEO World Awards program encompasses the world’s best in leadership, innovation, organizational performance, new products and services, CEO case studies, corporate social responsibility, and milestones from every major industry in the world.
 Organizations from all over the world are eligible to submit nominations including public and private, for-profit and non-profit, largest to smallest and new start-ups.

 Winners were honored in San Francisco on June 26, 2017 during the annual SVUS Red Carpet Awards Ceremony Dinner.